Surfaces of general type with $p_g=1$ and $q=0$: Surfaces with , , and

 \subsection{Main construction}

-By applying $\mQ$-Gorenstein smoothing theory to the surface $Z$ as in~\cite{Lee-Park-K^2=2, PPS-K3, PPS-K4}, we construct a complex surface of general type with $p_g=1$, $q=0$, and $K^2=2$.
-That is, we first contract the three chains of $\mP^1$'s from the surface $Z$ so that it produces a normal projective surface $X$ with three permissible singular points.
-In Section~\ref{section:obstruction=0} we will show that the singular surface $X$ has a global $\mQ$-Gorenstein smoothing.
-Let $X_t$ be a general fiber of the $\mQ$-Gorenstein smoothing of $X$.
-Since $X$ is a (singular) surface with $p_g=1$, $q=0$, and $K^2=2$, by applying general results of complex surface theory and $\mQ$-Gorenstein smoothing theory, one may conclude that a general fiber $X_t$ is a complex surface of general type with $p_g=1$, $q=0$, and $K^2=2$.
-Furthermore, it is not difficult to show that a general fiber $X_t$ is minimal and simply connected by using a similar technique in~\cite{Lee-Park-K^2=2, PPS-K3, PPS-K4}.
+By applying $\mathbb{Q}$-Gorenstein smoothing theory to the surface $Z$ as in Y. Lee and J. Park~\cite{Lee-Park-K^2=2} and the authors~\cite{PPS-K3, PPS-K4}, we construct a complex surface of general type with $p_g=1$, $q=0$, and $K^2=2$.
+That is, we first contract the three chains of $\mathbb{CP}^1$'s from the surface $Z$ so that it produces a normal projective surface $X$ with three permissible singular points.
+In Section~\ref{section:obstruction=0} we will show that the singular surface $X$ has a global $\mathbb{Q}$-Gorenstein smoothing.
+Let $X_t$ be a general fiber of the $\mathbb{Q}$-Gorenstein smoothing of $X$.
+Since $X$ is a (singular) surface with $p_g=1$, $q=0$, and $K^2=2$, by applying general results of complex surface theory and $\mathbb{Q}$-Gorenstein smoothing theory, one may conclude that a general fiber $X_t$ is a complex surface of general type with $p_g=1$, $q=0$, and $K^2=2$.
+Furthermore, it is not difficult to show that a general fiber $X_t$ is minimal and simply connected by using a similar technique in Y. Lee and J. Park~\cite{Lee-Park-K^2=2} and the authors~\cite{PPS-K3, PPS-K4}.

-\begin{remark} Catanese and Debarre \cite{CD} proved that surfaces of general type with $p_g=1$, $q=0$, and $K^2=2$ are divided into five types according to the degree and the image of the bicanonical map.
+\begin{remark} Catanese and Debarre~\cite{CD} proved that surfaces of general type with $p_g=1$, $q=0$, and $K^2=2$ are divided into five types according to the degree and the image of the bicanonical map.
 Four of them are simply connected and the other one has a torsion $\mathbb{Z}/2\mathbb{Z}$.
 It is an interesting problem to determine in which class the simply connected example constructed in this section is contained.
 We leave this question for the future research. \end{remark}